 Case questions answered:

 - Historically, how did Harley-Davidson dominate the US market?
 Which were the sources of its competitive advantage?
-At the beginning of ’70 start to emerge a few problems, what was happening to Harley’s internal context?
+As the beginning of ’70 started to bring a few problems, what was happening to Harley’s internal context?
 And in the external context?

 - Which are the main ingredients of Harley’s transformation process?
 Which are the most relevant?
 How do you evaluate Harley’s transformation process?

-- Which are the sources of current Harley’s competitive advantage?
-Which ones, do you think, are sustainable considering the strategy adopted by main competitors?
-If you were Honda, where do you place Harley-Davidson's weaknesses?
+- What are the sources of Harley’s current competitive advantage?
+Which ones do you think are sustainable considering the strategy adopted by main competitors?
+If you were Honda, where do you place Harley-Davidson’s weaknesses?
 What is “Harley Mystique”?

-- Which are Harley's challenges for entering successfully the 21st century?
-How do you evaluate Harley's current strategy?
+- What are Harley’s challenges for entering successfully the 21st century?
+How do you evaluate Harley’s current strategy?
 Which suggestion will you give to Jeff Bluestein in the short and medium-long term?

 Not the questions you were looking for?
 Submit your own questions & get answers.